Taylor Alxndr

-Taylor Alxndr is an Atlanta social activist, community organizer, entertainer, drag queen, and founder of the LGBTQ non-profit "Southern Fried Queer Pride".
+Taylor Alxndr is an Atlanta, Georgia, social activist, community organizer, entertainer, drag queen, and founder of the United States LGBTQ non-profit "Southern Fried Queer Pride".

 Community work

 Alxndr has spoken out in support of "voices who have been marginalized and erased" and black queer and trans people in the South.

 Alxndr also plans community events, including a "Paris Is Burning" ball in 2018.

 Southern Fried Queer Pride

-Alxndr co-founded Southern Fried Queer Pride in 2014, which they say is a "a queer and trans, arts and community organization and festival based here in Atlanta, with roots all over the south.”
+Alxndr co-founded Southern Fried Queer Pride in 2014, which they say is a "a queer and trans, arts and community organization and festival based here in Atlanta, with roots all over the south."
 Through their work with Southern Fried Queer Pride, Alxndr focuses their work on with black and brown trans youth.